Scott Nicholson (academic): Book

+Nicholson wrote Unlocking the Potential of Puzzle-based Learning: Designing Escape Rooms and Games for the Classroom (2021) which helps educators design escape games and puzzles for their classrooms.
+The book was published by Sage/Corwin and co-authored by classroom educator Liz Cable.

 Nicholson wrote Everyone Plays at the Library (2010) which "[o]ffers suggestions to librarians for creating gaming programs for all age groups in public, academic, and school libraries, focusing on five distinct archetypes and how they connect to library goals."

 Games

 Cthulhu Live, 1st Edition (1997) is a live action role-playing game that Nicholson had helped develop a live action combat system that did not require any padded weapons so that the game could be accessible.

 Inspired by the events of the first bubble market in Europe in the 1630s, Tulipmania 1637 is a strategy auction game where players take on the roles of investors trying to make money off of the tulip market before the market crashes.

 Going, Going, GONE! is a real-time auction party-game where players bid for sets of items using bucks to earn points.

 A Breakout EDU game where players take on the role of a volunteer at a local polling station and must get to the bottom of what's happening to the ballots.
 Ballot Box Bumble won Best Non-Digital Game at the juried Game Expo at the Meaningful Play conference in 2016.

+Nicholson was the lead of the design team for the Red Bull Escape Game World Championships in 2017 (Budapest) and 2019 (London).
+He led a team of students from Wilfrid Laurier University to create the challenges which were then built on-set by construction teams.